 Vaping company Juul settles West Virginia lawsuit for $7.9M

-The lawsuit accuses Juul of engaging in unfair or deceptive practices in the design, manufacturing, marketing and sale of e-cigarettes in violation of the state's Consumer Credit and Protection Act.
+The lawsuit accuses San Francisco-based Juul of engaging in unfair or deceptive practices in the design, manufacturing, marketing and sale of e-cigarettes in violation of the state's Consumer Credit and Protection Act.

 A 2020 report released by West Virginia health officials found that more than 60% of high school students in the state reported trying e-cigarettes in 2019, up from 44% in 2017.